MahediKamal/CP-template-AND-interesting-problems/UVA/107 - The Cat in the Hat.md

 Now we can `binary search` on equation (c), to find the value of N, as `H` and `WC` is given. <br>
 Then we can find `m` using equation (a) or (b). <br>

-Now we have the height of the tree(m+1) and how mane child each node have(N).
-So we can easily fing the
+Now we have the height of the tree(m+1) and how many child each node have(N).
+So we can easily find the
 number of cats that are not doing any work (cats of height greater than one) and also  the sum of all the cats heights.